Skip to content

 Sync

-Peer-to-peer mTLS, no relay
+Peer-to-peer mTLS, no data relay

 Cloud-relayed by default.
 Logger leans on iCloud — works well inside Apple, doesn't cross to anything else.
 ForeFlight and LogTen run their own clouds.